BigQuery Set Up

 If you are using a separate project to host your service accounts:

-Make sure update the json key.
-You'll have to overwrite the "project_id" with a project from which the service user can run query from.
+Make sure to update the JSON key.
+You'll have to overwrite the project_id with a project from which the service user can run queries.

 Appendix